 Marc-André Hamelin : Praeambulum to an Imaginary Piano Symphony (Homage to Kaikhosru Shapurji Sorabji, 1892-1988).
 1 folio, 4 pp. Marked at the end: “À mon très cher ami Marc-André Roberge, un des plus intrépides défenseurs de la ‘cause Sorabji’ en signe d’admiration, de reconnaissance et d’amitié — Marc-André Hamelin, January 23-26, 1989” [“To my very dear friend Marc-André Roberge, one of the boldest defenders [or champions] of the Sorabji ‘cause’, as a token of admiration, gratitude, and friendship”].

 The Praeambulum may have been played only once, for the dedicatee’s private ears, a few hours before the recital mentioned above, in a practice studio at the School of Music.
 It is fully playable, and not more difficult than any piece by Sorabji with the same “look and feel”.
-There is much humour in the interpretive directions: gridando, con brutalità; quasi confuso; comme un marteau pneumatique [like a pneumatic drill]; etc. About this recital, see also Roberge’s post of 21 October 2007 on the Sorabji Forum and on another page of the present site.
+There is much humour in the interpretive directions: gridando, con brutalità; quasi confuso; comme un marteau pneumatique [like a pneumatic drill]; etc. See also Roberge’s post of 21 October 2007 on the Sorabji Forum and the specific entry about this recital.
 A copy of the manuscript may be obtained from the Sorabji Archive; Roberge’s edition and MIDI realization (prepared with Sibelius) are unpublished.

 Alan Bold : For Ronald Stevenson.
 Poem (148 lines) first published in The Glasgow Herald, 16 December 1989; reprinted in Ronald Stevenson: The Man and His Music — A Symposium, ed.
 Colin Scott-Sutherland (London: Toccata Press, 2005), 258-61.
 Calls Sorabji an “esoteric adventurer” and mentions Opus clavicembalisticum (1929-30; 253 pp.).